 Patterns are also in at the moment, so you might need to start brushing up on your wallpapering skills.
 This actually varies quite a lot, from striking geometric designs, to floral and botanic prints.
 Striking graphic designs are very much the style in the fashion world, but inside you’ll get the best effect when you don’t go overboard.
 Just a single wall of wallpaper is often enough – anything more can start to make a room look smaller than it actually is, which is very much against the current airy, open style.

 Working these trends into an existing room isn’t too difficult.
 Fabrics are definitely your friend here; you can change things like curtains and blinds easily to inject some new colour.
 Consider adding throws to your sofa, and table cloths or chair covers to your dining area.
 Aside from that, changing little things like lamps and candles can go a long way in introducing a new colour scheme.
-Have a look at Shackeltons for all kinds of furniture.

 So what are you waiting for?
 Get down to your local DIY store and find yourself a tin of paint that expresses the season’s style – those walls won’t paint themselves!